salzahir/ShufMath/README.md

 - Add more challenging question types, including fractions or word problems.
 - Implement a streaks feature to reward consecutive correct answers.
 - Introduce power-ups to assist with difficult questions or increase points.
+- **Explore backend potential with APIs to track user progress and enable data synchronization across devices.**

 ## Technologies Used 🔧
 - Swift 5